mauricio/mauricio.github.com/_posts/2014-08-16-custom-cloud-formation-resources-in-ruby.md

 * Allows for parametrization and specific configurations on a per-environment basis (by using mappings with environment names);
 * Includes a huge collection of available resources by AWS itself;

 The main disadvantage is that not all options are available.
-For instance, you can't subscribe an SQS queue to an SNS topic if the topic already exists or if it was created somewhere else that's where the queue is being declared.
+For instance, you can't subscribe an SQS queue to an SNS topic if both are not at the same template.
 Also, even when you can subscribe (right at the SNS resource declaration) you can't set parameters to it like the `raw subscription` that removes the SNS envelope from the message.

 And this is where our [cfn-bridge](https://github.com/TheNeatCompany/cfn-bridge) project comes into play.
 When you start building everything with cloud formations, having to manually create resources feels like going back in time but since not every we would have to do it anyway, right?